Virtual Reality by D.I. Jolly

 “On Mondays, everyone’s tired from the weekend, on Friday they’re fed up from work.
-Wednesday is hump day and Thursday is mini-Friday so I guess the only work people do, or at least the only good work people do is, on Tuesday.
-But you see, I’m always hungover on a Tuesday so it makes no difference to me.”
+Wednesday is hump day and Thursday is mini-Friday.
+So I guess the only work people do, or at least the only good work people do, is on Tuesday.
+But you see, I’m always hungover on a Tuesday, so it makes no difference to me.”

-“Everyone seems to be living for the weekend, desperate to get to their free time which just passes them by in a drink and drug-addled haze until they’re back to work on Monday.
+“Everyone seems to be living for the weekend, desperate to get to their free time which just passes by in a drink and drug-addled haze until they’re back to work on Monday.
 It’s like they’re all waiting for the time to come when they’re going to be happy.
-But the trick is you see, I already know I’m a miserable old bastard and I’m never going to be happy, so I feel like I’m an outsider looking in at this insanity, this fake life people seem to be living, as if they haven’t realised that this is actually their real lives, right now!
+But the trick is, you see, I already know I’m a miserable old bastard and I’m never going to be happy, so I feel like I’m an outsider looking in at this insanity, this fake life people seem to be living, as if they haven’t realised that this is actually their real lives, right now!
 It’s not just a tester life, or a practice run to learn the rules before the real thing begins.
 Do you know what I mean?”

 “Ah what do you know, you’re just a kid like all the others.
 Like the ones who tell me I should get with the times, and not be so serious.
-Well, I tell yeah, I am with the times, and they suck!
+Well, I tell ya, I am with the times, and they suck!
 But everyone else just seems to be ignoring it and pretending it doesn’t affect them.
 They should get with the times!
-And finally realise that if we don’t start actually doing something then it’s all going to end, and soon, and badly!”
+And finally realise that if we don’t start actually doing something then it’s all going to end, and soon… and badly!”